-Natural gas furnaces need sufficient space and airflow to heat properly.
+Natural gas furnaces need sufficient space and airflow to run properly.

 Related: How Does Furnace Maintenance Impact the Energy Efficiency of Your Home?

-So how much room should your system really have?
+So how much room should your furnace really have?

-How Much Space Does My Furnace Need?
+How Much Space Should My Furnace Have?

 Related: Furnace Service or Furnace Replacement: What to Consider

-You don’t need to assess airflow and ventilation as much if you have a up-to-date, high-efficiency furnace with PVC piping.
-Your system uses one pipe as an exhaust vent and the other to pull in air.
+You don’t need to think about airflow and ventilation as much if you have a newer, high-efficiency furnace with PVC piping.
+Your system uses one pipe as an exhaust vent and the other to add air.

-Keep Combustible Materials Away from Your Furnace
+Keep Hazardous Items A Safe Distance from Your Furnace

-Although furnace rooms double as laundry and storage space, you should keep yours free of clutter that could be fire hazards.
+Although furnace rooms are often also used for laundry and storage space, you should keep yours free of clutter that could be fire hazards.

 This includes: